kylebasu/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Basketball Coaches Clipboard

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  For coaches looking to teach common plays to their players

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  This product provides a visual representation of common plays in basketball.
+Through use of this product, coaches will be able to effectively communicate the proper positions players should be at in order to exectue a play effectively.

 ## Problem ##
   > Describe the problem your product solves.
+  This product solves the problem that comes with attempting to teach players their roles in each play without visualization tools.
+A clipboard can lead to a messy and somewhat confusing solution.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This product provides clear representation of each players position and role in the play.
+It allows coaches to give clear instructions and work with players on the basketball related actions of a play rather than the proper position on the court.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "With this product, coaches will be able to move past the basics of a play and instead focus on proper execution"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Getting started with this product is simple, you simply click the button for the play you wish to examine and the pieces will move to their proper places

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "With this product I've been able to teach my students the basics of essential plays in a quick manner.
+Through this product we gained a competitive edge on our opponents."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  This product will have use regardless of level, it is a universal tool that can be applied to any range of talent/skill/knowledge.
+Get started looking at plays as soon as possible and spend more time on the court, less time in the film room.